 In order to fulfill these goals, PRNP-S will implement a number of program activities that will take place within a learning community structure and include a focus on social capital building, culturally responsive teaching and education for sustainability:

 1. Intern Learning Community.
 A six-week summer internship program for first and second year students from CCP that will combine a credit bearing STEM pedagogy course together with a teaching practicum in a summer STEM program.
-(For information about the PRNP Internship Program, click here.)
+This program has concluded.